T20X/notes/interview.md

 There are at most 6 people.

 IMPORTANT! **Note that Recursive solutions got normally space complexity of O(n) as it takes recursion N steps to reach the base case normally!**

+We are given that n <= 6.
+Typically, problems that ask you to find all of something with low bounds can be solved with backtracking

 ### Problem hints